grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* {maybe it's not going to try ramming them again because of the storm? they know it's the same sub because of the unique ram on the bow}

 * [ ] _Gregory is killed in the attack.
 They leave his body awash on the deck as the descend, blood running down the deck and mixing with the whitewater pouring over it._
+	* Percy dives out from under him with him pounding on the Hatch.
+	* (Or should this be Chips?
+Would that be more dramatically interesting?)
+	* He gets up and waves to the sub with the ram as the Prospect is diving, but they shoot him.
+	* His body drapes over the fairing, and then floats up off the sail as it disappears under him.

 * [ ] _The enemy sub uses both loudspeakers and ship-to-ship to warn them not to submerge by the authority of blah blah_